pulumi/docs/content/blog/any-terraform-provider/index.md

 $ pulumi new python
 ```

 [Planetscale](https://planetscale.com/) is an exciting new fully-managed MySQL database platform.
-Although there isn’t yet an official Pulumi provider for Planetscale in the Pulumi Registry, but if we want to use it from Pulumi, we can now do so easily.
+Although there isn’t yet an official Pulumi provider for Planetscale in the Pulumi Registry, we can easly use Planetscale from Pulumi is we want to.
 First, we generate a local package using the `pulumi package add` command.

 ```shell
 $ pulumi package add terraform-provider planetscale/planetscale